kuvaaa/test/README.md

 To see the app interface is also possible via a web interface at the address YOU_IP:8080.
 If your ports 8080 and 8081 are available from the Internet, anyone can go to the interface of the bot at the address YOU_INTERNET_IP:8080.
 This can lead to theft of credentials for your minecraft account.

+Also attackers with some effort can get full access to your file system.

-!!!
-I recommend to close the access from the Internet (and local network) to ports 8080 and 8081
+## !!!
+To avoid this i strongly recommend to close the access from the Internet (and local network) to ports 8080 and 8081